Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 The qualities that track brought me were really, really useful in certain aspects of the game, but less useful in others.
 You would play against players who maybe weren't as quick in a track sense, but they could move well on the rugby field.
 That triggered off ideas in my mind that when it comes to what we consider to be speed, our picture is incomplete.

-After I finished playing, other ways of trying to improve speed came along.
-People were using a lot of speed ladders, little hurdles and so on.
-When I was trying those out, I was seeing that this isn't fully reflective of what's happening on the field.
-So ‘gamespeed’ was an attempt to contextualize speed and agility with very much a focus on, okay, how can I move better in the context of the game to be able to deal with all the scenarios that I have?
-Not just an open field where you've got 50 meters to sprint, but a really tight situation where somebody's right in front of it and you have to be able to make space, either for yourself or for a teammate.
+So ‘gamespeed’ was an attempt to contextualize speed and agility with very much a focus on, “how can I move better in the context of the game to be able to deal with all the scenarios that I’m facing”.
+These are varied and most definitely not just an open field where you've got 50 meters to sprint, but also involve really tight situations where somebody's right in front of it and you have to be able to make space, either for yourself or for a teammate.

-Nobody was considering those movements they didn't fit in to the definitions of speed and agility that the academic world was giving us.
-It was this disconnect between what the athlete needed, what the coach was giving, and what the academic world was measuring led to the concept of ‘gamespeed’.
-I use the term ‘gamespeed’ because the term speed had its connotations, the term agility had its connotations, and it was missing this contextual.
-The first thing I ever do when I work with a sport is I watch the sport and I look at the movements that the athlete needs to be able to do, and then work back from that, rather than working forward from my definitions of speed and agility.
+I used the term ‘gamespeed’ because the term speed had its connotations, the term agility had its connotations, and it was missing this contextual aspect.
+So, the first thing I ever do when I work with a sport is I watch the sport and I look at the movements that the athlete needs to be able to do, and then work back from that, rather than working forward from the definitions of speed and agility.

 Shane Walsh of Galway evades the tackle of Donegal's Ryan McHugh during the GAA Football All-Ireland Senior Championship semi-final match between Donegal and Galway at Croke Park in Dublin.
 Photo by Seb Daly/Sportsfile.